benhodgson/node-poolagent/README.md

 ```

 ## TODO
+  * add support for HTTPS (implement creation of TLS sockets)
   * distribute as an [npm](https://npmjs.org) package
   * add automated tests
   * test in recent versions of Node.js (last tested in v0.8.14)